ezet/evelib/README.md

     // do work with list

 ##### Automatic Paging
-Automatic Paging is enabled by default, and can be set through the AllowAutomaticPaging property.
+Automatic Paging is enabled by default, and can be set through the EnableAutomaticPaging property.
 This will automatically perform additional requests for data when using any Query method to query resources.
 It is recommended to use Authenticated CREST for improved performance.
 Examples: